zorbash/zorbash.github.com/content/post/software-packaging-guidelines.md

 contribute back, and the [etiquette][netiquette] to conform to for any communication concerning the project.

-GitHub will prompt users about to create an issue to your repo to read your guidelines when such a file is found (read about the GitHub feature [here][github-contributing]).
+GitHub will prompt users creating an issue to your repo, to read your guidelines, when such a file is found (read about the GitHub feature [here][github-contributing]).

 ##### Suggestion